-The fund promotes environmental and social characteristics through sustainable investments.
-This means that investments are made primarily in other funds, in companies whose economic activities are considered as having a positive impact on the attainment of an environmental or social objectives pursuant to the Sustainable Development Goals in Agenda 2030 and/or the activities that are aligned with the EU Taxonomy.
+The fund also promotes environmental and social characteristics through sustainable investments, which means investments in companies whose economic activities are considered to be contributing to an environmental or social objective pursuant to the Sustainable Development Goals in Agenda 2030 and/or the activities that are aligned with the EU Taxonomy.
+However, the sustainable investments are not an explicit part of the index methodology.

-The fund's share of sustainable investments in 2024 amounted to 32.59%, based on an average of the outcome of the fund's sustainable investments per quarter.
-It should be noted that the fund was launched in Q4 2024.
+The fund's share of sustainable investments in 2024 amounted to 36.00%, based on an average of the outcome of the fund's sustainable investments per quarter.
+Note that the fund started in the fourth quarter of 2024.